sprestridge/sprestridge.github.io/_posts/2018-03-04-Moderation-Third-Variable.md

 categories: training
 ---

 Previous [ANOVA analysis](/training/2018/02/11/ANOVA.html) of the '_Outlook on Life_' survey data on the question of trust in the legal system (**W1_K1_C** - how much do you think you can trust the legal system) revealed statistical significance for age (**PPAGECT4**) and education level (**PPEDUCAT**).
-See the very bottom of this post for a summary of the variables.
+See the bottom of this post for a summary of the variables.
 Duncan post hoc comparisons revealed that younger people (18-29) are statistically more likely to distrust the legal system than the other age groups.
 Post hoc comparisons also showed statistical significance for education levels with those having more education slightly more likely to trust the legal system.

 Now, the interaction of a third variable is considered to determine if there is moderation of the relationships by the third variable.
-The third variable is investigated to see if it affects the direction and or strength of the relation between the explanatory (**W1_K1_C**) and response (**PPAGECT4** and **PPEDUCAT**)variables.
+The third variable is investigated to see if it affects the direction and/or strength of the relation between the explanatory (**W1_K1_C**) and response (**PPAGECT4** and **PPEDUCAT**) variables.
 First, I examined whether education affected the direction or strength of the relationship between trust in the legal system and age.
 Second, I examined whether age affected the direction or strength of the relationship between trust in the legal system and education.

 The first analysis looks at whether trust in the legal system and age are associated across all education levels.
 The second analysis examines whether trust in the legal system and education are associated across all age groups.